-- Signs of extreme exhaustion of the combatants, marked by a combatant's inability to defend or attack effectively - Injuries
+- a.
+Signs of extreme exhaustion of the combatants, marked by a combatant's inability to defend or attack effectively - b.
+Injuries a.
+Blatantly ignoring blows received b.
+TOURNAMENT

 If a combatant is injured on the field, immediately call a hold and call for a physicker to attend to the injured combatant.
 Do not remove any pieces of armor until the physicker arrives unless that armor is restricting the breathing of the combatant in some way.